iuriineves/iuriineves/README.md

 My first programming language was Python (shocking, I know), which I taught myself at 13 with the help of the Internet.
 Since then, I’ve picked up some Java and C++, but I feel most comfortable with JavaScript.

-I'm always looking to expand my skills, which is exactly why I'm studying at **[HOPEFULLY NOVA FCT]**.
+I'm always looking to expand my skills, which is exactly why I'm studying @ NOVA FCT.
 Thanks for reading!